angelajholden/responsivevideogallery/README.md

 #Next write the CSS
 ##First the vanilla CSS:

+		/* First make sure the video thumbnail images are responsive. */ .img {
+			max-width: 100%;
+			height: auto;
+		}

+	  /*
+	  This is the starting grid for each video with thumbnails 5 across for the largest screen size.
-	  /* It's important to use percentages or there may be gaps on the right side of the page. */ .video {
+	  It's important to use percentages or there may be gaps on the right side of the page.
+	  */
+	  .video {
 	    background: #fff;
 	    padding-bottom: 20px;